zagorski32611/solidity-workshop-1/blogs/2016-04-02-string-assembly-demo.md

 StringUtilsAsmExtTester:
 ![EqualExtAsmTester](../images/EqualExtAsmTester.png)

-Note that much of the gas cost is for the call to the string utils contract (which is how it would normally be called).
+Note that much of the gas cost is for calling the function from another contract, which is of course how it normally would be called (nobody would call a smart contract from Go or JavaScript only to compare strings).

 This is the cost when calling directly:

 ![EqualAsm](../images/EqualAsm.png)